That's me on this program documented to be almost always right, 99.8% of the time.

 You're putting it at the feet of Donald Trump.

-That's Jesse Jackson, the BBC today.
+That's Jesse Jackson to BBC today.

-Trump and his supporters, you people are responsible for all of this.
+Trump and his supporters, you people, are responsible for all of this.

-The Reverend Jacks on the BBC.
+The Reverend Jackson on the BBC.

-He's uh BBC.
+He's BBC.

 Trump!

-Trump supported Trump, another exciting excursion into broadcast excellence and a full week of it.
+Another exciting excursion into broadcast excellence and a full week of it.